ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libaom.md

 ### Live-stream video encoding

-For live-stream encoding you can experiment different number of processors and monitor performance using the `--cpus-used` in the range from 5 to 9.
+For live-stream encoding you can experiment with different number of processors and monitor performance using the `--cpus-used` flag, varying the range from 5 to 9.

 For standard bit depth with 8 CPUs run: